rjhaverkamp/kubevirt-ramblings/README.md

 This comprehensive guide covers everything you need to set up a Talos OS cluster using Docker, install KubeVirt and Multus CNI, and deploy virtual machines with multiple network interfaces.
 Multus CNI will handle the bridge creation automatically through network attachment definitions.

-We will also add 2 vxlans, that will allow our multi-tenant virtual machines to communicate with each other.
+We will also add VXLANs that will allow our multi-tenant virtual machines to communicate with each other.
 Even when they have overlapping address ranges.

+The project files are organized into directories:
+- `evpn/` - BGP EVPN routing configurations
+- `nets/` - Network attachment definitions (bridge-network10 through bridge-network20)
+- `vm/` - Virtual machine definitions (multinet-vm1 through multinet-vm6)
+- `install-kubevirt.sh` - Installation script
+- `Ubuntuimage` - Container image definition

 ## Table of Contents
 - [Prerequisites](#prerequisites)